hyeonseong1/Optimizing-Secrecy-Energy-Efficiency-Based-on-Deep-Reinforcement-Learning/README.md

-# SimBa Duet for Maximizing SEE (Security Energy Efficiency)
+# Optimizing Secrecy Energy Efficiency Based on Deep Reinforcement Learning
 Multi-agent scenario for uav agent and ris agent in communication when eavesdropper exist

 ----

 ## Prerequisites
 Before running the script, ensure the following dependencies installed: